Nukepayload2/ZhipuApiVBSdk/README.md

 # ZhipuApiVBSdk
 VB-friendly .NET bindings for the ZhipuApi v4.
 It's part of the Nukepayload2 VB AI SDK as a model provider.

-It has the same capabilities as [zhipuai-sdk-csharp-v4](https://github.com/MetaGLM/zhipuai-sdk-csharp-v4), with additional VB-friendly benefits:
+It covers the capabilities of [zhipuai-sdk-csharp-v4](https://github.com/MetaGLM/zhipuai-sdk-csharp-v4), with additional VB-friendly benefits:

 - [x] No deadlock in synchronization context threads.
 - [x] Enumerate result asynchronously with the syntax introduced in VB 11.
-- [x] No reflection required.
-We support AOT compilation on .NET 8 or later.
+- [x] AOT compatible on .NET 8 or later.
 - [x] VB flavor of API design
+- [x] Microsoft.Extensions.AI integration

 Code examples:
 - [CodeExamples.vb](https://github.com/Nukepayload2/ZhipuApiVBSdk/blob/master/ZhipuApiExamples/CodeExamples.vb)